William Lutley Sclater: Life

 William's mother, Jane Anne Eliza, was the daughter of Sir David Hunter-Blair, 3rd Baronet, and a sister-in-law of Sir Walter Elliot the Indian naturalist.
 Sclater received his Master of Arts degree in Natural Science from Keble College at Oxford in 1885.
 He worked for two years as a Demonstrator at Cambridge under Professor Adam Sedgwick and went on a collecting trip to British Guiana in 1886.
 He published about birds in The Ibis in 1887.
 In the same year, he received an appointment as a deputy superintendent of the Indian Museum in Calcutta from 1887 until 1891, when he joined the science faculty of Eton College.

 It was at Eton that he met his future wife, Charlotte Mellen Stephenson, an American divorcée whose two sons attended the school.
-The couple were married at St. George's Cathedral in London on 1 February 1896 at St. George, shortly after which they moved to Cape Town, South Africa.
+The couple were married at St George's, Hanover Square on 1 February 1896, shortly after which they moved to Cape Town, South Africa.
 Here, Sclater took up the position of curator at the South African Museum, whose collections he reorganized and moved into a new facility.
 During his time in South Africa, he continued his scientific writings, including completion of the work Flora and Fauna of South Africa.
 He also completed the four-volume series The Birds of South Africa, begun by Dr Arthur Stark; the five-volume Birds of Africa, begun by Captain George Shelley; and The Birds of Kenya Colony and the Uganda Protectorate, begun by Sir Frederick John Jackson.

 In 1906, following a dispute with the museum's board of trustees, Sclater resigned as curator.
 He travelled with his wife through Mombasa, Lake Victoria, Khartoum, and Cairo before returning to England.
 He then moved to Colorado Springs, Colorado, which had been founded by Charlotte's brother-in-law, General William Jackson Palmer.
 Palmer offered Sclater a small estate outside the city and a professorship at Colorado College.
 Here, he helped in reorganizing the museum.
 When the general died in 1909, the couple returned to England.

 From 1909 Sclater became curator of the Bird Room at the Natural History Museum.
 While working there he compiled the Systema Avium Aethiopicarum (1924–1930), a scholarly work that assisted further research.
 He worked there until his death in 1944.

 In 1912, Sclater published A History of the Birds of Colorado in two volumes.
 During the Great War, he volunteered for the Soldiers' and Sailors' Families Association.
 Both his stepsons were killed in action during the war: